AzuraCast/AzuraRelay/README.md

 # AzuraRelay

 A "relay in a box" containing a lightweight web application and Icecast servers that can connect to and relay an AzuraRelay parent instance.

+## What it Does

+After you finish the initial setup, AzuraRelay will:
+ - Connect to a parent AzuraCast instance and list all relayable streams,
+ - Automatically relay those streams via Icecast using the same ports and URLs as the parent installation, and
+ - Report itself back to AzuraCast so listeners can select it as a stream and you can view listener data from it.

 ## Parent Installation Requirements

 Before installing AzuraRelay, make sure your "parent" AzuraCast installation:

-- is updated to the latest version,
+- Is updated to the latest version, and
-- has the direct radio ports (i.e. 8000, 8010) exposed (i.e. isn't behind a CloudFlare proxy)
+- Has the direct radio ports (i.e. 8000, 8010) exposed; if you use a service like Cloudflare to protect your server, enter the server's direct IP address when prompted for the parent URL in the AzuraRelay setup.

 ## Installing